WukLab/Hotpot/README.md

 Hotpot has several options that can be configured at compile time.
 The default configurations have been tested to work well for our applications.
 We will provide a documentation of these configurations soon.

 ### S4: Compile Modules
 After boot into `hotpot-kernel` successfully (S2), go to `hotpot` directory and type `make` to compile two modules.
-If the kernel is right, you will have 2 modules compiled: `dsnvm.ko` and `rc_pingpong.ko`. `dsnvm.ko` is the Hotpot module, `rc_pingpong.ko` is a customized RDMA-stack which Hopot runs on top of.
+If the kernel is right, you will have 2 modules compiled: `dsnvm.ko` and `dsnvm-net.ko`. `dsnvm.ko` is the Hotpot module, `dsnvm-net.ko` is a customized RDMA-stack which Hopot runs on top of.

 ### S5: Run CD
 > `./mgmt_server`